ashar9/bug-report/README.md

 Code generated as a side-effect of defmacro expansion is not consistent if the project is loaded again from cache (e.g. SBCL .fasl) by the compiler.
 If .fasl file is deleted, then works OK.

-I know that the Lisp standard does not guarantee when a macro is expanded, but I assume it guarantees that however it expands, it will do the right thing (to use the quote from your book).
+I know that the Lisp standard does not guarantee when a macro is expanded, but I assume it guarantees that however it expands, it will do the right thing.
-Just wanted your opinion, if the standard allows different behaviour by implementations based on if they are using pre-compiled cache vs fresh compilation - before filing a bug report with SBCL (using version 2.1.0 on Centos 7)

-Sample code is at https://github.com/ashar9/bug-report
+Bug reproduction code is at https://github.com/ashar9/bug-report  (structured as a quicklisp project in local-projects directory)

-My original code used eval, but also tried the compile function, but that has the same effect.

-I know that some purists are going to object based on "referential transparency" or something, but this approach is just too powerful to not use just because of some unwarranted ideals.
+Both EVAL and COMPILE have the same error with cache/fasl (both versions shown below)

+How it is Run:
+sbcl --eval '(quicklisp:quickload :bug-report)'

+ERROR:
+1. Works OK when run the first time
-Get undefined function CALLBACK--HELO  etc when loaded from fasl cache by SBCL
+2. Get undefined function CALLBACK--HELO subsequenty (i.e. loaded from fasl cache by SBCL)

+WORKAROUND:
+ Deleting the fasl file (or newer source timestamp) makes it work OK again
+	rm  ~/.cache/common-lisp/sbcl-2.1.0-linux-x64/home/ec2-user/quicklisp/local-projects/bug-report/main.fasl

 (in-package #:bug-report)